Is building approval required?

 A building development approval (certification), known as a building permit, is required prior to commencing construction on most types of domestic or commercial building works.

-- the importance of ensuring that a building approval is finalised
+- The importance of ensuring that a building approval is finalise

-Further advice on engaging a certifier can also be found at the Department of Housing and Public Works website.
+- Refer to further advice on engaging a certifier on the Department of Housing and Public Works website

 During the building application and approval process, the private building certifier is required to lodge a copy of approval related documentation with Council.
-A copy of these documents are held on Council's records into the future in accordance with the legislation.
+These documents are held on Council's records and may be provided in future to authorised parties, in accordance with legislative obligations.